Why Some Investors Fail -- Worms!

 -- Brian Nelson, President, Valuentum Securities, 2011 slide deck

 By Brian Nelson, CFA

-Some may say a stock is trading at 10 times EBITDA or that it’s trading at 10 times earnings, but some may really not know whether those quoted measures are good or bad -- for example, 10 times EBITDA can be good for a company truly worth 20 times EBITDA and bad for a company worth 5 times EBITDA.
+For example, investors might say a stock is trading at 10 times EBITDA or that a stock is trading at 10 times earnings, but the reality is that these quoted measures offer little information about whether a company is undervalued or overvalued, or fairly valued.
+These measures can be good or bad.
+For example, 10 times EBITDA can be good for a company truly worth 20 times EBITDA and bad for a company worth 5 times EBITDA.
 And what about those earnings numbers?
 Are they non-GAAP?
 Are they the forward 12-month projection, or are they trailing numbers?
 And what if the company truly is fairly valued at 10 times earnings because it has a mountain of net debt on the balance sheet and growth prospects are grim?

-Because of these questions and more, our team rigorously calculates the intrinsic value of every firm in our coverage universe through the lens of a discounted cash-flow (DCF) model.
+Because of these questions and more, our team rigorously calculates the intrinsic value of every company in our coverage universe through the lens of a discounted cash-flow (DCF) model.
 The DCF framework is the only one that applies intensively and exclusively to each specific company that one is trying to value.
-That, itself, is invaluable and makes the DCF a much better approach than other valuation exercises including relative assessments.
-We provide fair value estimates and fair value ranges for the vast number of companies in our coverage universe.
+That, itself, is invaluable and makes the DCF, in our view, a much better approach than other valuation exercises, including relative assessments that apply multiple analysis.
+On our website, we provide fair value estimates and fair value ranges for the vast number of companies in our coverage universe.
 They can be found here or at the top of each company's 16-page report.

 But Why Do We Do This?